 Why did you write Hungry for Paris?

-.
-I didn't want a book with a thousand restaurant reviews -- I wouldn't know which one to go to.
+AL: I wanted to create a book that I would like to find myself if I were coming to Paris.
+I didn’t want a book with a thousand restaurant reviews — I wouldn’t know which one to go to.
 I wanted something that is companionable and reliable and informative about the city and the character of the restaurants themselves.

 Your book is disarmingly funny.
 We don’t often expect that from a food critic.